lavabit/libdime/docs/style.md

 ### Goto and Label Statements

-`goto`s and `label`s shall not be used.
+`goto`s and `label`s shall not be used, except in the resource Allocation Pattern discussed below.

-*what about error handling?*

 ### Preprocessor Directives

-Preprocessor directives shall not be indented and their contents shall be indented according to the code that precedes it.
-Nested preprocessor directives shall indent by one level for each nesting.
+Preprocessor directives shall
+be indented according to the code that precedes it.
+Nested preprocessor directives shall indent by one level for each nesting level.
 Each `#endif` shall include a comment on the same line which specifies which `#if` it is matched with.